How is Zeffy free?

 The IRS outlines several exemption requirements for 501 c7 social clubs to qualify and secure the status of a 501(c)(7) tax-exempt organization.
 It’s essential to ensure your group meets each of the requirements.

-Social clubs and their activities must exist for the pleasure and recreation of their members only, like you'd see with many hobby clubs.
+• Purpose: Social clubs and their activities must exist for the pleasure and recreation of their members only, as you'd see with many hobby clubs.
 You must not claim to offer goods and services to the general public or collect gross income related to public benefit.

-You must offer members the opportunity for face-to-face interactions, personal contact, and networking with each other.
-Think about country clubs and social clubs that often bring people together for meetings and gatherings.
+• Personal contact: You must offer members the opportunity for face-to-face interactions, personal contact, and networking with each other.
+Think about the country and social clubs that often unite people for meetings and gatherings.

-Social clubs must limit membership, offering the club's facilities and activities only to members and their guests, not the general public.
+• Limited membership: Social clubs must limit membership, offering their facilities and activities only to members and their guests, not the general public.
 This may be for social or recreational purposes such as:

 • Community associations